content-left-bg.png

 Principals

-• inform parents and students of processes for allocation of state education referring to Information for students/parents – allocation of state education.
+• Inform parents and students of processes for allocation of state education referring to Information for students/parents – allocation of state education

-• provide assistance to students and parents to complete written applications when appropriate
+• Provide assistance to students and parents to complete written applications when appropriate

 Regional directors

-• review principal’s decision regarding student’s remaining allocation of state education if a submission has been made against a principal’s decision
+• Review principal’s decision regarding student’s remaining allocation of state education if a submission has been made against a principal’s decision

-• review principal’s decision on additional one or two semesters if a submission has been made against a principal’s decision.
+• Review principal’s decision on additional one or two semesters if a submission has been made against a principal’s decision.

-• review decisions by the regional director, or other delegate of the Director-General, regarding 3rd or 4th additional semesters.
+• Review decisions by the regional director, or other delegate of the Director-General, regarding 3rd or 4th additional semesters, if a submission has been made

 Process